mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 ## Step 2: Create SKOS vocabulary from TIVA-21 classification

-To prepare the TIVA classification for mappings starting point is [Guide to OECD TiVA Indicators, 2021 edition](https://www.oecd-ilibrary.org/science-and-technology/guide-to-oecd-tiva-indicators-2021-edition_58aa22b1-en).
+To prepare the TIVA classification for mappings as а starting point we use [Guide to OECD TiVA Indicators, 2021 edition](https://www.oecd-ilibrary.org/science-and-technology/guide-to-oecd-tiva-indicators-2021-edition_58aa22b1-en).
 Similar to the fist step, TIVA classification is created by using **Table A.3.
 Industry coverage** from the Guide.
 SHACL engine is used to validate TIVA generated TIVA graph.
 The  TTL file is available